-\smallsection{CANINE Question Answering} Neural encoders are a recent NLP tool designed to replace dictionaries with embeddings learned directly from Unicode code points.
-Although these models do not unify the visual and encoded pipelines for text input, the learned embeddings claim to offer better flexibility towards otherwise unknown characters.
-In this experiment, we evaluate whether diacritical mark attacks can subvert models leveraging these neural encoders.
+Neural encoders are a recent NLP tool to replace dictionaries with embeddings learned directly from Unicode code points.
+Although these models do not unify the visual and encoded pipelines for text input, the learned embeddings claim to offer better flexibility for unknown characters.
+In this experiment, we evaluate whether diacritic attacks can subvert models leveraging neural encoders.

-We evaluated a question answering model leveraging the CANINE neural encoder proposed by Google~\cite{clark-etal-2022-canine}.
-Specifically, we evaluated a transformer model~\cite{canine-s-squad} trained on the SQuAD dataset~\cite{rajpurkar-etal-2016-squad}.
+We evaluated a question answering model leveraging the CANINE neural encoder proposed by Google~\citep{clark-etal-2022-canine}.
+Specifically, we evaluated a transformer model~\citep{canine-s-squad} trained on the SQuAD dataset~\citep{rajpurkar-etal-2016-squad}.
 Consistent with benchmarks against this dataset, we select F1 score as the similarity metric.
 The results, shown in \Cref{fig:canine}, show a sharp decline in F1 score with increasing diacritical perturbations.